ARM9/bass/doc/basics.md

 ## Macros, Generators and Functions
 Bass gives provides some options when it comes to write macros and "functions".
 The old fashioned definition of a function (in terms of programming languages) is `A callable block of programm code that accepts input parameters and returns a result`.

-By this definition bass does *not* support functions.
-At least not now.
+By this definition, Bass does *not* support functions in the current version.

-Right now, `defines` which support having parameters and return a value.
-But due to their functional nature they do not contain a code block which could hold assembly instructions.
+Currently `defines` support parameters and return a value but do not contain a code block which could hold assembly instructions due to their functional nature.

-In addition, `macros` which take parameters and contain a code block for assembly instructions are available.
-But these do not return a result.
+In addition, `macros` take parameters and contain a code block for assembly instructions.
+But 'macros' do not return a result.

-But why can a define return an inline-result and macros can not?
-Let us follow this example:
+This example explains the difference between 'defines' and 'macros' in terms of returning results:

 ```as
 // point a
 lda #x, foo(baa, x, 12)
 // point b
 ```
 A define can return a certain value without creating any cpu code on the target system.
-So everything is fine.

-A macro most likeley *will* create code on the target system.
-But where to put it?
+A macro usually *will* generates program code on the target system.
+But where is this code generated?
-  - At **Point A** we would create strange side effects between the macro code and the 'global' code.
-There is no branch called.
-There is no routine that saves our registers to stack and pop's them back when the macro body is ready.
-We cannot even be sure there *is* a stack on the unknown target system.
-In fact we know nothing about the target system.
-We are just an generic macro language.
+  - At **Point A** unwanted side effects between the macro code and the 'global' code would occur.
+In this case, no branch would be executed and no routine for storing the registers to a stack and returning them once a return occurs is included.
+Potentially, the (unkown) target system does not even implement a stack.
+The 'macro' is written in a generic macro language without any knowledge about the specific target system.
   - At **Point B** it's obviously too late.

-So in conclusion the reason is simple: Because this is not an real programming language, and you are not using a compiler.
+So in conclusion it is important to note that this is a handy macro language to make programming easier but not to provide basic programm code.

-Defines and Macros are handy tools that allows you to wrap your 'dirty machine code' into a nice candy package.
-But on the end of the Day this are limitations by design.
+Defines and Macros are handy tools which can wrap 'dirty machine code' into a nice candy package - nothing less and nothing more.

 ### Generator Defines
-We allready spoke about defines.
-But there is a certain reason why we go back to them again: They can hold parameters and a production rule.
-If you call your define with that parameters you get an result.
-Just like if you would call a function.
+Definitions were already explored.
+However, definitions can also hold parameters and production rules.
+These definitions can be called using parameters and provide a result (just like a basic function):

 ```as
 define sum(x, y) = ({x} + {y})